auth-global/self-documenting-cryptography/design-documents/g3p.md

 https://tools.ietf.org/html/rfc8018

 https://blog.cryptographyengineering.com/2014/02/21/cryptographic-obfuscation-and/
 [^require-prehashing]:
     Requiring prehashing is a potent and consequential move for an authentication service, but it's also important to point out the servers cannot verify that a purported "prehash" was actually computed via any particular cryptographic hash function.
 The best that the servers can do is to ensure that the prehash "looks right": i.e. has the correct length and format and passes one or more entropy estimation checks whenever the password is set.

     Indeed, in cases where an account is only ever used in conjunction with a password manager, it benefits both the user and the authentication service for the password manager to circumvent the prehash function altogether, and simply generate a "prehash" uniformly at random.
 This "prehash" effectively has no plaintext password associated with it.
 The only way to "crack" such a prehash is to conduct a successful preimage attack on the cryptographic hash function itself, inventing a plaintext password where there was none before.
 This is part of the reason why the G3P strongly recommends that deployments specify syntax and mechanisms so that login boxes and forms can accept prehashes directly.

     There are strong security and compatibility incentives to implementing the recommended prehash function for a domain.
 While substituting another suitable prehash function is in some senses "harmless" and arguably even beneficial to the authentication servers, such shenanigans are best restricted to password managers.
 Implementing unsanctioned hash functions directly in a software client has huge potential to create user support issues with often dubious security benefits, so in other senses it is harmful to the authentication service as a whole.

+[^reduced-round-attacks]:
+    Such a simplistic lie is certainly not the only kind of lie that can be told about a domain tag.
+Probably the most interesting lie I can think of that might somehow sorta work in some fuzzy, unknown hypothetical scenario, is to ask a G3P authenticator for some password with the correct domain tag, but with a substantially reduced number of rounds.
+This first login attempt will fail, but then the attacker is presumably doing this to obtain a much less expensive guessing attack on the plaintext password associated with that domain tag, which might then be usable to bootstrap attacks elsewhere.